microsoft/reactxp/docs/docs/components/webview.md

 goForward();

 // Posts a message to the web control, allowing for communication between
-// the app and the JavaScript code running within the web control
+// the app and the JavaScript code running within the web control.
+On native
-// Available only on web
-postMessage(message: string, targetOrigin?: string = '*'): void;
+// platforms, the targetOrigin is ignored. postMessage(message: string, targetOrigin?: string = '*'): void;

 // Force the page to reload
 reload();
 ```